 46. It’s Charitable, Indirectly

 Low unemployment rates reduce the strain on charities that assist people who are experiencing financial hardship.
 Additionally, working Americans have more disposable income to give to local and national charities alike.
-When is the last time China bought a bag of groceries for your local pantry?
+When was the last time China bought a bag of groceries for your local pantry?

 Just A Few More Reasons to Buy American-Made Products

 If you’ve read this far, thank you for investing the time to read this piece.
-I hope you find yourself wanting to make a sincere effort to buy American made products whenever possible.
+I hope you make a sincere effort to buy American-made products whenever possible.
 Most of the time, it is possible.
-I have just 4 more to go and we’ll have as many reasons to buy American made products as we have united states.
-See what I did there?

 47. It Feels Good

-When you commit to buying American, you’ll feel good knowing that you aren’t supporting fanatical governments or unacceptable labor conditions, while simultaneously protecting the environment, promoting healthy communities, and looking out for future generations.
+When you commit to buy American, you’ll feel good knowing that you aren’t supporting fanatical governments or unacceptable labor conditions, while simultaneously protecting the environment, promoting healthy communities, and looking out for future generations.
 You can be confident you did the right thing with every purchase you make.

 48. It’s Patriotic